-When a proxy cache configuration is tied to a provisioning server, and you reinstall XenServer on the host that had the accelerator feature enabled, Citrix Provisioning, and XenServer become out of sync.
+When a proxy cache configuration is tied to a provisioning server and you reinstall XenServer on the host that had the accelerator feature enabled, Citrix Provisioning and XenServer become out of sync.
 This occurs because the reinstallation of XenServer wipes the previously configured proxy cache configuration.
+Reconfiguration of Citrix Provisioning server also causes the previously configured Citrix Provisioning site object to become out of sync.